google/go-cloud/samples/tutorial/README.md

 In conclusion, we have a program that can seamlessly switch between GCS and S3 using just one code path.

-Granted, this example isn't complex, but I hope it demonstrates how even for small programs, having one type for multiple clouds is a huge win for simplicity and maintainability.
+I hope this example demonstrates how having one type for multiple clouds is a huge win for simplicity and maintainability.
 By writing an application using a generic interface like `*blob.Bucket`, we retain the option of using infrastructure in whichever cloud best fits our needs all without having to worry about a rewrite.

 [s3-bucket]: https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html
 [gcs-bucket]: https://cloud.google.com/storage/docs/creating-buckets